ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 ## Jupyter Notebook Configuration

-First, a SSL certificate is created to access the Notebook via HTTPS:
+First, a SSL certificate is generated to access the Notebook via HTTPS:

 ```
 mkdir certs